Thiamazole

 Thiamazole, also known as methimazole, is a medication used to treat hyperthyroidism.
 This includes Graves' disease, toxic multinodular goiter, and thyrotoxic crisis.
 It is taken by mouth.
 Full effects may take a few weeks to occur.

 Common side effects include itchiness, hair loss, nausea, muscle pain, swelling, and abdominal pain.
 Severe side effects may include low blood cell counts, liver failure, and vasculitis.
 Use is not recommended during the first trimester of pregnancy due to the risk of congenital anomalies, but it may be used in the second trimester or third trimester.
 It may be used during breastfeeding.
 Those who developed significant side effects may also have problems with propylthiouracil.
 Thiamazole is a cyclic thiourea derivative that works by decreasing the production of thyroid hormones.

 Thiamazole was approved for medical use in the United States in 1950.
 It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
 It is also available in Europe and Asia.
 In 2023, it was the 255th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Medical uses

 Thiamazole is a drug used to treat hyperthyroidism such as in Graves' disease, a condition that occurs when the thyroid gland begins to produce an excess of thyroid hormone.
 The drug may also be taken before thyroid surgery to lower thyroid hormone levels and minimize the effects of thyroid manipulation.
 Additionally, thiamazole is used in the veterinary setting to treat hyperthyroidism in cats.

 Adverse effects

 It is important to monitor any symptoms of fever or sore throat while taking thiamazole; this could indicate the development of agranulocytosis, an uncommon but severe side effect resulting from a drop in the white blood cell count (to be specific, neutropenia, a deficiency of neutrophils).
 A complete blood count (CBC) with differential is performed to confirm the suspicion, in which case the drug is discontinued.
 Administration of recombinant human granulocyte colony-stimulating factor (rhG-CSF) may increase recovery.

+Liver injury

+Methimazole is commonly associated with transient, mild, asymptomatic elevations in serum aminotransferase levels, typically during the first months of treatment with a high dose.
+More serious liver injury can, usually with a cholestatic or mixed pattern of enzyme elevations and prolonged cholestatic hepatitis.
+Methimazole induced liver injury fatalities are rare and symptoms and jaundice usually clear within 2-8 weeks of stopping the drug.
+In most cases switching to propylthiouracil does not result in a recurrence of liver injury.

+To differentiate methimazole induced liver injury from liver injury related to the underlying hyperthyroidism, it is recommended to check baseline liver enzymes prior to initiation of treatment.